Home » Walt Disney World » Theme Parks and Touring » Animal Kingdom » Kilimanjaro Safaris Guide

 Did you know?

 • Guests can encounter more than 34 African animal species on Kilimanjaro Safaris, including antelopes, baboons, cheetahs, crocodiles, elephants, flamingos, gazelles, giraffes, hippos, hyenas, impalas, lions, ostriches, rhinos, warthogs, wild dogs, and zebras.
-Pictorial guides of each animals feature in each safari vehicle.
+Each safari vehicle is equipped with pictorial guides of all the animals you might encounter during your wildlife adventure.

 • The fictitious African village, Harambe, where Kilimanjaro Safaris is located is a homage to real African villages that sit adjacent to vast preserves.
 Harambe is Swahili for “working together.”